-If the allegation is against the Head, the Chair of Governors must be informed.
+If the allegation is against the Head, the Chair of Governors must be informed and the Head should not be informed in this instance.
 A principle of 'upward reporting' must prevail where allegations against staff are made.

 All staff should: